If you feel sick, please stay home. People with COVID-19 have a range of symptoms, from little to no symptoms to people being severely sick and dying.

 *This list is not all inclusive.
 Please consult your doctor or medical provider for any other symptoms that are severe or concerning.
 If you need emergency medical attention, call 911 and tell them you are having COVID-19-like symptoms.

-More can be found at: CDC COVID-19, Symptoms webpage.
+More can be found at: Centers for Disease Control and Prevention (CDC) COVID-19, Symptoms webpage.

-Symptoms of COVID-19 may appear in as few as two days or as long as 14 days after contact with someone who has COVID-19.
+Symptoms of COVID-19 may appear in as few as two days or as long as 14 days after you have contact with someone who has COVID-19.

 Do you feel sick?
 Have you been exposed?

 - If you feel sick, stay home.

 - Cover your mouth and nose with a tissue when you cough or sneeze or use the inside of your elbow.

 - Clean frequently touched surfaces and objects daily (for example, tables, countertops, light switches, doorknobs, and cabinet handles).
 See CDC’s recommendations for household cleaning and disinfection webpage.

 - If you have symptoms of COVID-19 or have been exposed to someone with COVID-19, contact your doctor and ask to be tested.